ryanlowdermilk/DoD-Copilot-Chat-Workshop/USMC/README.md

 - Monitor for compliance with standalone Copilot Chat usage (no in-app integrations).
 - Encourage discussion on meta-prompting and chain of reasoning.

 ### Required Materials/Setup
-- Laptops with Microsoft 365 E5 licenses (DoD-compliant).
+- Laptops with Microsoft 365 E5 **plus Microsoft 365 Copilot add-on licenses** (DoD-compliant).
-- Access to standalone Copilot Chat via web browser or app.
+- Access to Microsoft 365 Copilot Chat via web browser (web-only for DoD cloud tenants).
 - Sample data files (e.g., mock emails, spreadsheets) pre-loaded in M365 apps.
 - Venue with good connectivity both for participants and facilitator.
 - Projector for demonstrating steps.